couds/react-bootstrap-datatable/README.md

 * 0.0.3 Move react dependency to peerDependencies to avoid problems with the react version
 * 0.0.4 Allow combobox in column search
 * 0.0.5 add Styles to datatable dtStyle=[default, dark]
+* 0.0.6 bug fix: set current page to 1 when starting a search